zlwaterfield/radar/README.md

 ### Environment Variables

 The application requires several environment variables to be set.
-See `.env.example` for a complete list with descriptions.
+See the two `.env.example` for a complete list with descriptions.

 Key environment variables include:
 - Slack API credentials
 - GitHub API credentials
 - Application settings
+- Trigger credentials

 ## 🤝 Contributing